Doge-is-Dope/LearningNotes/Kotlin/README.md

 swim(speed="medium") // specify the name of the argument
 ```

-Defaulut value can be retrieve from other function.
+Default value can be retrieve from other function.
 Beware of using this expensive operation because **default parameters are evaluated at call time by Kotlin**.
 ```kotlin
 fun getTemperatureSensorReading() = 22
 fun swim(temperature: getTemperatureSensorReading(), speed: String = "fast") {